-As discussed in Note 7 to the financial statements, the District restated their net position as of June 30, 2016, for reporting capital assets owned by the County of Madera, California, in particular, land, land under roads, and infrastructure, as owned by the District and an advance from the County of Madera, California, and corresponding expense not being reported.
-Our opinion is not modified with respect to these matters.
+As discussed in Note 7 to the financial statements, the District restated their net position as of June 30, 2016, for reporting capital assets owned by the County of Madera, California, in particular, land, land under roads, and infrastructure, as owned by the District.
+Our opinion is not modified with respect to that matter.